Dear Shareholders,

 930.84 |

-In terms of Para VII of the Code for Independent Directors, your
+In terms of Para VII of Schedule IV of the Companies Act, 2013, your

-Company conducted a meeting of its independent directors on March 13, 2023, without the
+Company conducted a meeting of its independent directors during the financial year under

-presence of non-independent directors and members of the management.
-The Directors, inter
+review, without the presence of non-independent directors and members of the management.

-a) review the performance of non-independent directors and the Board as
+(a) reviewed the performance of non-independent directors and the Board

 into account the views of executive directors and non-executive directors.

-c) assess the quality, quantity, and timeliness of flow of information
+(c) assessed the quality, quantity, and timeliness of flow of

-between the company management and the Board that is necessary for the Board to
+information between the company management and the Board that is necessary for the Board

 Accountants, having ICAI Firm Registration No: 101049W/E300004 as statutory auditors of